SHARE

 Project methodologies are systems of practices, techniques, or procedures to help managers and teams use a structure to deliver projects.
 Methodologies enable them to efficiently carry a project to completion.
 Over time, new methodologies developed in addition to traditional models.

-Waterfall is a linear project management (PM) methodology considered to be among the traditional models.
+The Waterfall model is a linear project management (PM) methodology considered to be among the traditional models.
 It has at least five phases sequenced one after another.
 A phase cannot begin until the previous phase has been completed.
 Phases are not repeated unless failure becomes obvious in the latter phases of acceptance or maintenance.

 Agile is iterative and not linear.
 Smaller project deliverables are presented to the customer more frequently.
 Customer feedback and new requirements are considered to make up the next cycle of work.